-If your house smells like propane but you are unable to detect a gas leak, there are a few potential explanations.
-First, it is possible that the smell is coming from outside your home.
+If your house stinks like propane but you are unable to detect a gas leak, there are a few potential explanations.
+First, it is possible that the odor is coming from outside your home.
 Propane is a commonly used fuel, and if there is a propane tank or appliance nearby, you may be able to smell the gas.

-Another possibility is that the smell is coming from a nearby sewer or wastewater treatment plant.
-Hydrogen sulfide, a chemical compound found in sewage, has a strong, unpleasant smell that is similar to propane.
+Another possibility is that the odor is coming from a nearby sewer or wastewater treatment plant.
+Hydrogen sulfide, a chemical compound found in sewage, has a strong, unpleasant musk that is similar to propane.

 It is also possible that the smell is coming from a source inside your home, such as a propane-powered appliance that is not being used properly.
 If you have any propane-powered appliances in your home, such as a stove or furnace, make sure that they are being used correctly and that the venting system is functioning properly.